nitinkc/AI-ML-math-foundations/docs/modules/06-determinism.md

 The ticket goes to one queue.
 One decision.
 Permanent record.

 If your routing step uses stochastic sampling, you get the Tuesday re-run
-problem: different answer each time, no way to audit, no way to defend the decision to a security lead or a compliance officer.
+problem: different answer each time, **no way to audit**, no way to defend the decision to a security lead or a compliance officer.

 ```